 How MyDraftDay adjusts stickers for auction

-MyDraftDay accomplished this by designing player labels that provide room to manually enter both price and remaining owner budget.
+MyDraftDay accomplished this by designing player labels that provide room to write both player price and remaining owner budget.
 This is super-convenient as everyone can see each player's value and their owner's remaining cash as soon as they are added to the board.

 It's still a bummer that their stickers don't contain each player's bye week, but space is at a premium on these labels.
-If you have an auction league and are struggling to find a fantasy football auction draft kit, this product should fit the bill.
+If you have an auction league and are struggling to find a fantasy football auction draft kit to buy, this product should fit the bill.

 What I like..